tombosmansibm/custom_isam_collection/README.md

 Building generates a tarball that contains the collection.
 ### Publish to an Ansible Galaxy server
 You could publish your collection to an Ansible Galaxy server, but in the scope of this use case, that is not necessary.
+So if your company has an Ansible Galaxy server, by all means , set it up.

 ### Install
 Installing a collection is the easiest if your collection is published on an Ansible Galaxy server, but it's not a must.